This document is relevant for: Inf1, Inf2, Trn1, Trn2, Trn3

 Neuron Device Plugin#

-Deploy Neuron Device Plugin#
+Deploy Neuron Device Plugin

-kubectl get ds neuron-device-plugin-daemonset --namespace kube-system
+kubectl get ds neuron-device-plugin -n kube-system

-Expected result (with 2 nodes in cluster):
+Expected output (example with 2 nodes in cluster):

 NAME DESIRED CURRENT READY UP-TO-DATE AVAILABLE NODE SELECTOR AGE

-neuron-device-plugin-daemonset 2 2 2 2 2 <none> 27h
+neuron-device-plugin 2 2 2 2 2 <none> 18h

 kubectl get nodes "-o=custom-columns=NAME:.metadata.name,NeuronCore:.status.allocatable.aws\.amazon\.com/neuroncore"

-Expected result:
+Expected output:

 NAME NeuronCore